dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <ol>
 <li> Start several days in advanced. </li>
 <li> Estimate how long the assignment will take you.
 Consider the goals of the assignment and different approaches you can take. </li>
 <li> Set aside regular times to work and set specific goals for each time period.
-Plan in extra time for certain approaches, such as writing an outline before writing a paper. </li>
+Prioritize information to study and plan extra time for topics that you may struggle with. </li>
+<li> Take breaks and alternate topics when you feel tired or discouraged. </li>
 <li> Try to identify the types of things you do to procrastinate, and eliminate one type at a time. </li>
 </ol>
 For more information on how to improve your time management, click <a href="http://srl.daacs.net/managing_time.html">here</a>.